top of page

 Richard Ballerand

-Richard is a patient advocate and policy advisor across UK and EU health sectors.
-Having sustained a traumatic brain injury with lasting side effects, Richard became interested in hidden disabilities and the challenges facing both ex-military and neurodiverse communities.
+Richard is a patient advocate and policy adviser for both UK and EU.
+Having sustained a traumatic brain injury with lasting consequences, Richard became interested in "invisible disabilities" and the challenges facing both ex-military and neurodivergent communities.
+As Axolotl Associaties Managing Partner, he leads initiatives on health data security, patient engagement and leveraging AI for healthcare.

 photo of samina begum